 2.3 Experimental Treatments

-The variety Deshi variety (Jhulia) was collected from an agent of BADC from Dotterhat Nursery Store was included in the study.
+The Deshi variety (Jhulia) collected from an agent of BADC from Dotterhat Nursery Store was used in the study.
 T1 = 2 m, T2 = 3 m, T3= 3.5 m.

 2.4 Fertilizers Application

 Urea, Triple Super Phosphate (TSP), Murate of Potash and cow dung were used as sources of nutrient.
-During land ploughing cow dung, urea, TSP, MP, Gypsum, Borax, and ZnSO4 is required in 50kg.
+During land ploughing, cow dung, urea, TSP, MP, Gypsum, Borax, and ZnSO4 were acquired in 50kg.
 100g, 100g, 50g, 40g, 100g, 40g, 40g ha-1 respectively.
 Prior to the completion of the final land preparation, all fertilizers were applied, with the exception of muriate of potash.
 Three top dressings of muriate of potash were applied at 15, 30, and 45 days after transplanting (DAT).

 2.5 Preparation of Pit

-For raising Onion seedling, the soil well prepared and converted into loose friable.
+For raising Onion seedlings, the soil was well prepared and converted into loose friable.
 All weeds and dead stubbles were removed and the soil mixed with well rotten cow dung.
-Soil clods are broken down by hands.
-Fertilizers and manures are mixed properly with the soil.
+Soil clods were broken down by hands.
+Fertilizers and manures were mixed properly with the soil.
 The Seeds were sown on 50 cm x 50 cm x 45 cm sized pit.
 2m x 2m distance was maintained.
-The pit was covered with water hyacinth & straw for protecting the seeds and seedlings & for holding the moisture content of the soil.
+The pit was covered with water hyacinth and straw for protecting the seeds and seedlings and for holding the moisture content of the soil.

 2.6 Intercultural Operations

-After sowing of the seedlings different intercultural operations were carried out for better growth and development of plants.
+After transplanting the seedlings different intercultural operations were carried out for better growth and development of plants.

 2.7 Irrigation and Drainage: